IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 app was deployed again.
 Then, click the URL link that is next to "Deploy to."
 Your update is shown.

 <a name='grow'></a>
-## Grow the app into a robust project that has members, sprints, and a backlog
+## Part 2: Grow your project

-Invite other team members and create work items for the team to complete.
+Grow the app into a robust project that has members, sprints, and a backlog.

 ### Invite a team member
 1. In the upper-left corner, click the project name to open the project's Overview page.